 A discussion of the issues for Book of Mormon students is provided by John W. Welch in Isaiah in the Book of Mormon, concluding that portions of Isaiah quoted were probably on the brass plates and most likely authored by Isaiah.
-[See John W. Welch, "Authorship of the Book of Isaiah in Light of the Book of Mormon," in Donald W. Parry and John W. Welch, eds., Isaiah in the Book of Mormon (Provo, UT: Foundation for Ancient Research and Mormon Studies, 1998), 421-37, see especially 434.]
+[Webmaster's note: see John W. Welch, "Authorship of the Book of Isaiah in Light of the Book of Mormon," in Donald W. Parry and John W. Welch, eds., Isaiah in the Book of Mormon (Provo, UT: Foundation for Ancient Research and Mormon Studies, 1998), 421-37, see especially 434.
+Note: the entire book can be downloaded from BookofMormonCentral.com -- a large PDF of over 500 pages.]
 Welch observes that there are reasonable grounds for accepting the unity of the version of Isaiah on the brass plates, though it may not have included the full book as we know it today.
 He also notes that the parts viewed as most strongly post-exilic by modern scholars, often ascribed to a "Tertio-Isaiah," are not quoted in the Book of Mormon [ibid., 432-33].

 Some wordprint and other statistical or scientific studies have also pointed to unity in Isaiah or at least have not provided support for multiple authorship.
 For computer analysis in support of the unity of Isaiah, see L. Lamar Adams and Alvin C. Rencher, "A Computer Analysis of the Isaiah Authorship Problem," BYU Studies, 15/1 (Autumn 1974): 95-102.
 See also L. Lamar Adams, "A Scientific Analysis of Isaiah Authorship," in Isaiah and the Prophets: Inspired Voices from the Old Testament, ed.
 Monte S. Nyman and Charles D. Tate Jr. (Provo, UT: Religious Studies Center, Brigham Young University, 1984), 151-64.
 Adams also discusses other wordprint studies claiming to show support for multiple authors, and explains that these fail basic tests and have seriously flawed methods.
 A later study showing different results without clear support for the Deutero-Isaiah theory, but with some stylistic differences among sections of Isaiah, is John L. Hilton, "Wordprinting Isaiah in the Book of Mormon," in Donald W. Parry and John W. Welch, eds., Isaiah in the Book of Mormon (Provo, UT: Foundation for Ancient Research and Mormon Studies, 1998), 439-44.